-- (1) The Company signed a loan business trust contract with MasterLink Securities Corporation on June 5, 2015, delivering the trust of partial listed (OTC) companies stocks to MasterLink Securities Corporation for management, use, while the beneficiary of the trust revenue was the Company, with the contract period ending till an initiative termination of the trustor.
-Up to December 31, 2021, the book amount of stock delivered for trust is NT\$435,930 thousand. - (2) The Company signed a securities lending agreement with SinoPac Securities Corporation on April 10, 2020.
+- (1) The Company signed a loan business trust contract with MasterLink Securities Corporation on June 5, 2015, delivering the trust of partial listed (OTC) companies stocks to MasterLink Securities Corporation for management, use, while the beneficiary of the trust revenue was the Company.
+The trust and credit line loan contract with MasterLink Securities Corporation was terminated on July 16, 2022. - (2) The Company signed a securities lending agreement with SinoPac Securities Corporation on April 10, 2021.
 Dividends and bonuses, being generated during the loan period should be repaid to the company.
 According to the agreement, when there is no loan transaction for more than three consecutive years, the agreement would be terminated.
-Up to December 31, 2021, the book amount of lending stock is NT\$11,925 thousand.

-(4) Credit risk management for investments in debt instruments
+As of December 31, 2022, there was no stock lending. - (3) Credit risk management for investments in debt instruments

-Investments in debt instruments were classified as at FVTOCI :
+Investments in debt instruments were classified as at FVTOCI:

-The company only invests in debt instruments that have low credit risk for the purpose of impairment assessment.
+The Company only invests in debt instruments that have low credit risk for the purpose of impairment assessment.
 The Company continuously tracks information to monitor changes in the credit risk of the debt instruments that it invests in, and also reviews other information such as material information about the debtor to assess whether there is a significant increase in credit risk since the investment was recognized.